abwelch1/codewars-may/README.md

 ### Dolls
 Remember those old dolls your grandma used to have, or at leasts someones did, that could stack into each other?
 Anyways there is a flag located somewhere in this directory, and can be retrieved using standard tools in windows.
 Good Luck!

+### Pic
+Those old cat memes back in the early 2010's got so meta.
+I cringe looking back at what I posted to the internet.
+In this directory I have include a single flag somewhere.
+Good luck!